AnIdiotsGuide/discordjs-bot-guide/understanding/collections.md

 If you don't have the ID but only some other property, you may use `find()` to search by property:

-`let guild = client.guilds.find("name", "Discord.js Official");`
+`let guild = client.guilds.find(guild => guild.name === "Discord.js Official");`

-The `.find()` method also accepts a function.
 The _first_ result that returns `true` within the function, will be returned.
 The generic idea of this is:

 `let result = <Collection>.find(item => item.property === "a value")`

-Obviously this looks a lot like the key/value find above.
-However, using a custom function means you can also be looking at other data, properties not a the top level, etc. Your imagination is the limit.
+You can also be looking at other data, properties not a the top level, etc. Your imagination is the limit.

 Want a great example?
 Here's getting the first role that matches one of 4 role names: